joebobmiles/experis-bowling-game/README.md

             * Assumes a more tabular format, as you'd expect for keeping track of multiple players.
     * I need to design a UI based on the example.
+      * I need a Renderer to map the logic to the UI.
+        * But I also need to give the logic access to the inputs.
+          * Tk uses global variables to store state.
+            * For our use case, we need _three_ pieces of state for each Frame and _four_ for the FinalFrame.
+            * These pieces of state are the pin counts for shots one, two, and three, as well as the score for that Frame.
+            * Not only does each Frame need to monitor its state, but it also needs to monitor the state changes of the Frames it depends on.
+          * The best way I can think to tackle this is to store these pieces of state in the Frames themselves, then tie the UI to the Frames at
+            startup:
+            1. Create an instance of the ScoreCard, which initializes all the Frames.
+            2. Pass the ScoreCard to the UI setup, which will tie the relevant UI elements to the state stored in each Frame.

 ---